Hardware Interviewing Prep. Resources (Mechanical/Electrical Engineering) - Levels.fyi Community

 Hardware Interviewing Prep.
 Resources (Mechanical/Electrical Engineering)

-I posted a couple years ago, adding a shameless plug again given all the recent tech. lay-off's and uncertainty.
+I run a hardware interviewing website that concentrates on technical interview prep. for FANG companies, start-ups, etc. Anecdotally speaking, the resource has helped users land jobs at Apple, Tesla, & SpaceX to name a few.

-I run a hardware interviewing website that concentrates on technical interview prep. for FANG companies, start-ups, etc. Anecdotally speaking, the resource has helped users land jobs at Google, Apple, & Tesla to name a few.
+Compared to software, there's not much online for interview prep. resources for hardware engineers.
+Hoping to help out any hardware folk out there!

-There's a couple of cool new features for real-time synchronous communication (i.e. Slack/Discord channels) if you create an account.
-Hoping to make this resource more accessible and open-ended.
-Please sign-up and join!
+We also just wrote a guide that'll walk you through the interviewing process and provide insider tips to landing your dream job in tech!

 Sort by: